 Few dosage options with the tablets.
 Some side effects (teeth grinding, TMJ, anorgasmia) can be way worse than with other SSRIs, and those first two can get really painful.

-§7.3 Interesting Stuff your Doctor Probably didn’t Tell You about Lexapro (escitalopram oxalate)
+Interesting Stuff your Doctor Probably didn’t Tell You about Lexapro

 The Lexapro Yawn.
-It doesn’t matter that you’re not tired.
-Lexapro can make you yawn so intensely and so often that your jaw can pop out of its joints and you’ll need to see a doctor about that.
+It doesn’t matter that you’re not tired, you can yawn so intensely and so often that your jaw can pop out of its joints and you’ll need to see a doctor about that.

 I’m sorry if reading this made you yawn, especially if you take Lexapro.